-You can preview any asset that has a template asset selected in its Template field.
+You can preview any asset that has a Template asset selected in its Template field.
 The preview feature also lets you select other templates to use to preview the same asset.

-To preview an asset, do one of the following:
+To preview an asset

 - Right-click on the asset in the tree view on the Site Plan tab, and select Preview from the pop-up menu. - Inspect or edit the asset in the work area, and click the Preview icon. - Search for a list of assets, and click the Preview button next to an asset in the list of search results.